 Sebi to come out with circular to prevent Karvy-like incidents: Ajay Tyagi

-Sebi chief Ajay Tyagi on Monday said it will soon come out with a circular to prevent incidents like Karvy Broking Services Ltd (KSBL), which had allegedly misused clients's securities.
-Speaking to reporters after Sebi board meeting here, Tyagi said also said KSBL has told the National Stock Exchange that it would pay fund shortfall of Rs 678 crore by March by selling stake in a company.
+Sebi chief Ajay Tyagi on Monday said it will soon come out with a circular to prevent incidents like Karvy Broking Services Ltd (KSBL), which had allegedly misused clients's securities, and asserted that whatever action required will be taken.
+"We will just wait and see," he said, referring to the dues to be paid by KSBL.

+As of February 14, Tyagi said the total dues of KSBL stood at Rs 1,189 crore.
+"Securities held by banks are Rs 511 crore, and the banks have no funds.
+The total shortfall in securities is Rs 183 crore, and funds is Rs 495 crore.
+So, the shortfall is Rs 678 crore," he noted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)